gioui/gio/README.md

 	$ go run gioui.org/cmd/gio -target android gioui.org/apps/gophers

 produces gophers.aar, ready to use in an Android project.
-To run the demo on an Android device, use -buildmode=exe:
+To run a Gio program on an Android device or emulator, use -buildmode=exe:

 	$ go run gioui.org/cmd/gio -buildmode exe -target android gioui.org/apps/gophers